 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
-The significant accounting policies used by the city are described in Note 1 to the financial statements.
-No new accounting policies were adopted, and the application of existing policies was not changed during 2020.
+The significant accounting policies used by the Court are described in Note 1 to the financial statement.

-We noted no transactions entered into by the city during the year for which there is a lack of authoritative guidance or consensus.
+We noted no transactions entered into by the Court during the year for which there is a lack of authoritative guidance or consensus.

-There are no significant transactions that have been recognized in the financial statements in a different period than when the transaction occurred.
+We noted no significant transactions that have been recognized in the financial statement in a different period than when the transaction occurred.

-Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
+Accounting estimates are an integral part of the financial statement prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
+There were no significant balances, amounts, or disclosures in the financial statement based on sensitive management estimates.